opendatateam/udata/docs/harvesting.md

             self.add_item(faker.uuid4())  # Accept kwargs to store data

     def process(self, item):
-        '''Generate a random dataset from a fake identifiers'''
+        '''Generate a random dataset from a fake identifier'''
-        # Get or create an harvested dataset with this identifier.
+        # Get or create a harvested dataset with this identifier.
         # Harvest metadata are already filled on creation.
         dataset = self.get_dataset(item.remote_id)